quarkusio/quarkus-web-lab/2-blog/README.md

 If you haven't, complete the [CMS part](../1-cms) before this.

-In this part, we are going to prepare:
+In this part, we are going to do raw server-side-rendering with Qute Web and explore more Qute features.

+In that spirit, we will prepare:
 - the index page with all the blog posts
 - the detail page to show the content of a blog post

-Then we are going to use the Roq extension to generate a static website which could be deployed on any static server (like GitHub Pages).
+Then we are going to use the Roq Generator extension to generate a static website which could be deployed on any static server (like GitHub Pages).

 In our case, we will just serve all static pages using a [Jbang](https://www.jbang.dev/) script.

 ### Extensions